Biggo111/Biggo111.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "Performance Analysis of Machine Learning Algorithms in Chronic Kidney Disease Prediction"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+#permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about the accuracy of 8 different machine learning models for being used are compared in detecting Chronic Kidney Disease'
 date: 2009-10-01
 venue: 'Journal 1'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'